 The Water Authority maintains two alternate employee health plans inclusive of dental and vision; one identified as the “basic plan” and one identified as the “premium plan.”
 Currently, the basic plan is the Kaiser HMO plan and the premium plan is the Aetna Healthcare plan.
 All medical plans feature a chiropractic benefit.
 Employees pay the monthly premiums for the “premium” plan for costs that exceed the “basic” medical plan family coverage (which is paid 100%).

-Employees who waive Water Authority medical, dental, vision and chiropractic benefits receive $84 per month ($1,008 per year), deposited into a Flexible Spending Account.
+Employees who waive Water Authority medical, dental, vision and chiropractic benefits receive $84 per month ($1,008 per year), deposited into a Flexible Spending Account and deferred compensation.
 Coverage is effective on the first of the month following date of hire.

 Included in the health plans listed above, the Water Authority provides dental coverage through Delta Dental for employee and all eligible dependents.
 Coverage is effective on the first of the month following date of hire.

-Included in the health plans listed above, the Water Authority provides vision coverage through VSP for the employee and all eligible dependents.
+Included in the health plans listed above, the Water Authority provides vision coverage through Aetna EyeMed for the employee and all eligible dependents.
 Coverage is effective on the first of the month following date of hire.

 Life and Accident Insurance